spolu/breach_core/_posts/2014-07-09-we-ve-come-a-long-way-breach-public-alpha-release.markdown

 ![Breach Screenshot](http://i.imgur.com/oHslEHv.png)

 Since that last blog post, we have designed and entirely coded the Breach API exposed to modules to realize the vision of a fully modular browser where all functionalities are provided by simple and isolated web apps.
 We merged at least 4 major releases of the Chromium Content API keeping Breach core engine up to date with HTML5 standards (and those are nasty!).
-We also obviously fixed a gizilion bugs, making Breach stable enough to use it as our main browser.
-We've done all that on our spare time.
+We also obviously fixed a gizilion bugs, making Breach stable enough to use it as our main browser everyday.
+We've done all of it on our spare time.
 At night.
 Early in the morning.
 Motivated by the prospect of releasing it to you guys.

 We've come a long way, but this is only the beginning.